geoserver/geoserver/doc/en/user/source/data/webadmin/workspaces.rst

   The workspace name is used as a prefix when naming individual layers (unless :guilabel:`Default workspace` is used as described below).

-* :guilabel:`Namespace URI`: A URI is similar to a URL, except URIs do not need to point to a actual location on the web, and only need to be a unique identifier.
+* :guilabel:`Namespace URI`: A URI is similar to a URL, except URIs do not need to point to an actual location on the web, and only need to be a unique identifier.

   For a Workspace URI, we recommend using a URL associated with your project, with perhaps a different trailing identifier.
 For example, ``http://www.openplans.org/topp`` is the URI for the "topp" workspace.

-* :guilabel:`Default Workspace`: One workspace can me nominated as the default.
+* :guilabel:`Default Workspace`: One workspace can be nominated as the default.

   Layers belonging to the default workspace can be accessed directly, and do not require the workspace name as a prefix.